 The five-door body means access to the C-HR is straightforward, while forward visibility from the driver’s seat is excellent.
 It’s less impressive in the rear, where the thick C-Pillars force occupants to lean forward if they want to see out.
 Visibility out of the back window is acceptable, although the rising window line and thick pillars mean you can’t see much when checking your blind spot to change lanes.
-At least a reversing camera is standard to help when manoeuvring.
+This is where the standard-fit reversing camera really helps during manoeuvres.

 Legroom, headroom and passenger space